Youreastonefox/s8-devops/TP2-CR.md

 ![](images/secrets.png)

 TODO: **Why did we put needs: build-and-test-backend on this job?
 Maybe try without this and you will see!**
+C'est l'identifiant unique du job.
+The key job_id is a string and its value is a map of the job's configuration data.

 TODO: Description de ce qu'on a ajouté dans main.yml